Dissolving an Association

 2. It will be necessary to give formal notice of the dissolution to the IRS.

-3. Corporate assets will need to be sold, and can be sold without a vote of the membership.
+3. Corporate assets can be sold without a vote of the membership.
 (Corp.
-Code § 8710(g).)
+Code § 8710(g))

-Maintenance Considerations.
-As a practical matter, it may be impossible to dissolve an association if no entity can be found to take over their maintenance responsibilities.
+As a practical matter, it may be impossible to dissolve an association if no entity can be found to take over its maintenance responsibilities.
 The following issues must be resolved:

 • Who will control the common area?